Queensland Greens: Local government

 Greens candidate Jonathan Sriranganathan (then known as Sri) was elected to represent The Gabba Ward in Brisbane City Council at the March 2016 local government elections.
 He achieved a primary vote of 31.72%, a positive swing of approximately 13.8%.
 Sriranganathan finished in second place behind LNP candidate Sean Jacobs, but was able to win on mostly Labor preferences.
 Sriranganathan is the first Greens candidate to win a seat in local government anywhere in Queensland.

 At the 2020 Brisbane City Council election, the Greens were the only party to have a swing in their favour, at 3.3%.
 Jonathan Sriranganathan retained his ward with a 12.4% swing in primary vote and an overall two-party preferred vote of 65.5%.
 The Greens additionally entered the two-party preferred vote in 4 other wards where the party came close to unseating the Liberal candidates, including Central (45.2%), Paddington (49.6%), Pullenvale (40.6%) and Walter Taylor (47.7%).
 21 out of the 26 wards registered swings towards the Greens.

 In the 2024 Brisbane City Council election, candidate Seal Chong Wah gained the additional ward of Paddington for the Greens with a primary vote of 39.41%.
 They also achieved swings of 4.7% and 8.0% in Walter Taylor and Central Ward respectively, bringing their primary vote to 39.6% in Walter Taylor and 35.5% in Central.
 Overall city-wide, they achieved a swing of 5.2% averaging a primary vote of 23% across Brisbane's wards.
 Jonathan Sriranganathan, former councillor for The Gabba stood as the Mayoral candidate achieving a swing of 4.1% with a primary vote of 19.5%.
 The Greens performance indicates a strengthening presence in Brisbane's political scene, particularly in the western and inner-city suburbs.

 Leaders

 The Queensland Greens do not currently have a parliamentary leader.
-The Queensland Greens constitution provides the method for an election of the leadership by a ballot of all party members when the party has three or more members elected to the Queensland Legislative Assembly.
+The Queensland Greens constitution provides for the election of the leadership by a ballot of all party members when the party has three or more members elected to the Queensland Legislative Assembly.

+Branches

+Members of the party are allocated to a local branch that is responsible for a range of state electorates in their respective geographic area.
+While the branches are responsible for the electorates, most members reside in the main regional towns or cities of the branch.
+Branches are the key decision making body in the grassroots democracy model, and are a place where members can debate and bring changes to policy, organise events, stand for election and support campaigns.